-In this section, we consider the SGHMC chain with transition operator $P_{sV}$ given by \eqref{def:PPs}.
+In this section, we consider the SG\new{g}HMC chain with transition operator $P_{sV}$ given by \eqref{def:PPs}.
 We work under the following condition on $b$, which is the extension of the usual convex/smooth condition to the stochastic gradient case.

 \begin{assu} There exist $m,L>0$ such that for all $\theta\in\Theta$ and $x,u\in\R^d$,

 \end{assu}

 This condition is satisfied for instance if $b(x,\theta) = \sum_{i\in \theta} \na U_i(x)$ where $\theta \in \Theta\subset \cco 1,N\ccf^n$ for some $n\leqslant N$ and $(U_i)_{i\in\cco 1,N\ccf}$ are strongly convex and gradient-Lipschitz $\mathcal C^2$ functions, for instance $U_i(x)= \| A_i x-y_i\|^2$ for some vectors $y_i$ and injective matrices $A_i$.
 This corresponds to the method of subsampling with mini-batches.